Metuchen, New Jersey: History

 The earliest residents of the area were the Raritan people of the Lenape Native Americans, who lived in the area and travelled through it to the shore.
 In 1646, Chief Matouchin was part of a group that included 1,200 warriors.

 Until 1870, what is now Metuchen was part of Woodbridge Township.
-Because the settlers in the western part of the township were so far removed from the main settlement of Woodbridge, they early-on developed a separate identity.
-The name "Metuchen" first appeared in 1688/1689, and its name was derived from the name of a Native American chief, known as Matouchin or Matochshegan.
+The settlers in the western part of the township developed their own separate identity, because they were so far removed from the main settlement of Woodbridge.
+The name "Metuchen" first appeared in 1688/1689, and its name was derived from the name of a Native American chief, whose name was variously spelled as Matouchin or Matochshegan.
 In 1701, an overseer of roads was appointed for "Metuchen district".
 In 1705, Main Street was laid out at the same time as the road from Metuchen to Woodbridge, which one source calls a "reworking of the original road".

 Sometime between 1717 and 1730, a meeting house was constructed for weekday meetings conducted by the pastor of the Woodbridge Presbyterian Church.
 In 1756, Metuchen Presbyterians succeeded in forming their own congregation, attesting to their growing numbers.
 In 1770, the congregations merged, with Metuchen getting 2/5 of the pastor's services and Woodbridge 3/5; by 1772, Metuchen had grown sufficiently to warrant half of his time.
 In 1793, the two churches again separated.

-From the late 18th to the early 19th century Metuchen grew little.
-A map of 1799 shows ten buildings in the center of town along Main Street.
+Metuchen was little changed from the late 18th to the early 19th century.
+A map from 1799 shows ten buildings in the center of the community along Main Street.
 By 1834, a Presbyterian church, a store, two taverns and about a dozen dwellings could be found.
-The opening of the Middlesex and Essex Turnpike (now Middlesex Avenue, portions in concurrency with Route 27) in 1806, and the Perth Amboy and Bound Brook Turnpike in 1808 seem not to have spurred growth to any appreciable extent.
+The opening of the Middlesex and Essex Turnpike (now Middlesex Avenue, portions in concurrency with Route 27) in 1806, and the Perth Amboy and Bound Brook Turnpike in 1808 did not spur growth.
 Not until the beginning of the railroad era did commercial and residential development surge.

 In 1836, the New Jersey Railroad was completed to New Brunswick.
 The construction of a station at Main Street made it inevitable that this would develop as the principal street.
 A business section soon began to appear between Middlesex Avenue and the railroad tracks, and commercial and service establishments gradually began to assume a more modern aspect (the typical 18th century tavern, for example, was replaced by the equally typical 19th century hotel).